techno-tim/techno-tim.github.io/_posts/2021-04-11-k3s-traefik-rancher.md

 * choose a target (your workload)
 * set the port to the exposed port within the container
 * go to labels and annotations and add `kubernetes.io/ingress.class` = `traefik-external`
-* note, `traefik-external` comes from `--providers.kubernetesingress.ingressclass=traefik-external` in `traefik-chart-values.yml`.
-If you used something else, you will need to set your label properly.
+* note, `traefik-external` comes from `--providers.kubernetesingress.ingressclass=traefik-external` in `traefik-chart-values.yml`.If you used something else, you will need to set your label properly.
-* when you visit your website (`https://service.example.com`) you should now see a certificate issues.
-If it's a staging cert, see the note about switching to production in `traefik-chart-values.yaml`.
-After changing, you will need to delete your certs in storage and reapply that file
+* when you visit your website (`https://service.example.com`) you should now see a certificate issues.If it's a staging cert, see the note about switching to production in `traefik-chart-values.yaml`.After changing, you will need to delete your certs in storage and reapply that file

 ```bash
 kubectl delete -n kube-system persistentvolumeclaims acme-json-certs